Crispy-repo/theaipeeps-intiface/README.md

 8. **Preparing the Scenario:**
    For the best experience, use something like this within your scenario to let the bot know what it should do:
-   "Every message needs to start with a number from 0 to 100.
+   "Every message needs to contain a number from 0 to 100.
 With this number you can control my toy.
 0 is off and 100 means full power."
    You can also specify how many toys you have connected and their names/usage.
 Feel free to experiment.

 ## License